 The regional agency said anyone can get a follow-up: they just have to phone to make an appointment.

-This was news to Buri, who then called the Lakeshore — and got a completely different answer.
-Buri tried to reach the psychiatrist who had treated her during her hospital stay, but that doctor's secretary told her that her file had been closed.
+This was news Janet, who then called the Lakeshore — and got a completely different answer.
+She tried to reach the psychiatrist who had treated her during her hospital stay, but that doctor's secretary told her that her file had been closed.

-She suggested Buri go to the emergency room in Saint-Eustache, which is the regional hospital closest to her home.
+She suggested Janet go to the emergency room in Saint-Eustache, which is the regional hospital closest to her home.

-After Buri was turned away for follow-up care by the Lakeshore Hospital a second time, CBC checked back with the regional health agency, as well as the provincial Health Ministry.
+After Janet was turned away for follow-up care by the Lakeshore Hospital a second time, CBC checked back with the regional health agency, as well as the provincial Health Ministry.